 Many of the new furnaces and boilers have very high efficiency ratings.
 This higher efficiency level means there will be less buildup of particles in the chimney.
 Therefore, there will also be less need for a regular cleaning.

-In this case, check with the manufacturer.
+If you have a new furnace or boiler, check with the manufacturer.
 The answer will depend on a variety of factors and the manufacturer will have the best information available on the frequency with which you need to schedule a chimney cleaning.

 No. Only burn well-seasoned wood, or the type of fuel the stove was built for.
 For example, a pellet stove should only be used to burn pellets.
 It’s never a good idea to put quick burning items such as wrapping paper or cardboard in a fireplace or wood stove.
 Items like wrapping paper are highly flammable and the potential for flames and smoke to come out of the fireplace into the room is high.
 Also, some items like styrofoam can release toxic gases when burned.
 You do not want to release these gases into the air in your house.